wingyiuc/COMP3359_AI_Ap_Project/README.md

 ### CNN General Performance on All Cryptos
 This section provides the accuracy confusion matrix on the CNN out-of-sample accuracy of *all* cryptos in the tickers list.

+## Toy Model (Final).ipynb
+This file contains the full steps modeling with step-by-step data exploration, feature engineering, model construction and evaluation, for LSTM, benchmark model and CNN.

+## 'Cryptocurrency data' file
+All the raw data that contains historical prices and volumes are under the *Raw data* subdirectory under *Cryptocurrency data*.
+To produce technical indicators, run the `Data_processing_(Final).ipynb`, which would generate csv files with technical indicators and truth labels.
+All files are saved in *Processed data* subdirectory under *Cryptocurrency data*.

 ## LSTM_1_Day_Regression_Presentation
 This folder correspinding to Section 5: LSTM Regression 1-day Return.